Government Shutdown Leads to Insulin Rationing

 This isn’t the first story to emerge about people with diabetes affected by the shutdown.
 Last week CNBC reported that a tax examiner for the IRS in Chicago has been unable to pick up his $200 insulin prescription.
 The government employee, referred to as Leo, went on to say that he has to save every penny, and will rely on his credit card if the shutdown persists.
 And these two workers aren’t alone.
 Thousands of GoFundMe pages have been created for government employees affected by the shutdown, many asking for money to cover medical expenses.
 As this shutdown continues, the number of people who cannot afford their medication is sure to grow.

 The high cost of insulin in the U.S. affects many non-government employees as well.
-A November 2018 study from Yale University found that 1 in 4 patients with diabetes at a clinic in the United States underused their prescribed insulin because of cost concerns.
+A November 2018 study from Yale University found that one in four patients with diabetes at a clinic in the United States underused their prescribed insulin because of cost concerns.

 Mounting pressure from patient advocates has led to some preliminary measures aimed at tackling high insulin costs in the US.